FOI and COVID-19: Frequently asked questions

 However, OVIC acknowledges that the following have led to delays in the processing of freedom of information (FOI) requests by some agencies:

 - the redeployment of frontline agency staff to assist with COVID-19-related duties; and

 - a significant increase in the number of FOI requests received.

-As a result of the extended Victorian lockdowns and restrictions on movement, some agencies may be experiencing ongoing challenges in the timely processing of FOI requests.
+As a result of the impact of new variants of COVID-19, some agencies may be experiencing ongoing challenges in the timely processing of FOI requests.